syncfusion-content/xamarin-docs/Xamarin/Pull-To-Refresh/customization.md

 ---
 layout: post
 title: Customization | SfPullToRefresh | Xamarin | Syncfusion
-description: Various built-in styling and customization options available in the Xamarin.Forms PullToRefresh.
+description: Various built-in styling and customization options are available in the Xamarin.Forms PullToRefresh.
 platform: xamarin
 control: SfPullToRefresh
 documentation: UG
 ---

 # Features

+The PullToRefresh view can be customized using the following properties.

 ## PullableContent